-Occupational health management The Vessel Operator must have a health management system that addresses the protection of the health of its employees, subcontractors, passengers, and ALNG personnel onboard the vessel.
-The health management system should, manage health risks by: Identifying health hazards, and assessing and controlling risks.
-Providing the appropriate PPE to protect the crew from substances that may pose a potential health hazard and noise risks in the workplace.
-Assessing fitness to work to ensure personnel are medically fit to perform all duties specified for their job function without undue risk to themselves and others.
-Performing health assessments of exposed workers and where appropriate setting exposure limits for any physical agents and chemical substances at the work site.
-Providing clinical management of occupational illnesses and injuries, and ensuring appropriate preparations for assigned locations including vaccinations, personal medical supplies and prescriptions and education about local and public health risks.
-Providing access to quality clinical services as appropriate.
-Effectively communicating health risks and prevention strategies to all workers.
-Retaining health records, including work history, exposure monitoring, and medical information, in suitably accessible forms while respecting security and medical confidentiality considerations.
-The system should address the health risks associated with: Hot and cold climates Working hours and schedules Drug and alcohol use H2S (for example, oily water carried by crew supply vessel [CSV]) Hazardous substances Infectious and vector-borne diseases Food and water safety Noise Note: The system must be in accordance with D.L.
+Occupational health management

+The Vessel Operator must have a health management system that addresses the protection of the health of its employees, subcontractors, passengers, and ALNG personnel while onboard the vessel.

+The health management system should manage health risks by:

+- Identifying health hazards and assessing and controlling risks. - Providing the appropriate PPE to protect the crew from substances that may pose a potential health hazard and noise risks in the workplace. - Assessing fitness to work to ensure personnel are medically fit to perform all duties specified for their job function without undue risk to themselves and others. - Performing health assessments of exposed workers and where appropriate setting exposure limits for any physical agents and chemical substances at the work site. - Providing clinical management of occupational illnesses and injuries, and ensuring appropriate preparations for assigned locations including vaccinations, personal medical supplies and prescriptions and education about local and public health risks. - Providing access to quality clinical services as appropriate. - Effectively communicating health risks and prevention strategies to all workers. - Retaining health records, including work history, exposure monitoring, and medical information, in suitably accessible forms while respecting security and medical confidentiality considerations.

+The system should address the health risks associated with:

+- Hot and cold climates

+- Working hours and schedules

+- Drug and alcohol use

+- Hazardous substances

+- Infectious and vector-borne diseases

+- Food and water safety

+- Noise

+Note: The system must be in accordance with D.L.
 271/99 and Hazard Analysis Critical Control Point (HACCP) /D.L.
 135/99.

+Smoking

-Smoking Smoking and non-smoking areas should be clearly identified.
-Note: Smoking is prohibited outside vessel quarters or machinery spaces when the vessel is in the 500-meter safety zone.
-Continued
+Smoking and non-smoking areas should be clearly identified.

+Note: Smoking is prohibited outside vessel quarters or machinery spaces when the vessel is in the 500-meter area from Terminal

-Health Management, Continued
+Medical emergencies

+Medical emergencies occurring onboard the vessel must immediately be notified to the vessel owner per their established internal reporting procedure.
+The owner must promptly submit appropriate information to the Marine Specialist or Logistic Superintendent or Management.

+Noise levels

+The Vessel Operator should maintain records of vessel noise surveys inside passenger area.
+Appropriate signage must be posted on vessels to alert crews and passengers of high noise areas.

+Food safety and hygiene

+Crew personnel tasked with handling and preparation of food should be provided with training by the Vessel Operator in personal hygiene and food service sanitation.

+Documented training should include:

+- Personal safety and use of protective clothing and other PPE

+- Personal hygiene

+- Food hygiene and nutrition

+- Prevention of bacterial food poisoning

+- Preparation and service of food

+- Food storage

+- Cleaning and waste handling

+HACCP

-Medical emergencies Medical emergencies occurring onboard the vessel must immediately be notified to the vessel owner per their established internal reporting procedure.
-The owner must promptly submit appropriate information to the ALNG Senior Marine Advisor or Management.
-Noise levels The Vessel Operator should maintain records of vessel noise surveys.
-Appropriate signage must be posted on vessels to alert crews of high noise areas.
-Food safety and hygiene Crew personnel tasked with handling and preparation of food should be provided with training by the Vessel Operator in personal hygiene and food service sanitation.
-Documented training should include: Personal safety and use of protective clothing and other PPEPersonal hygiene Food hygiene and nutrition Prevention of bacterial food poisoning Dependent of food Preparation and service of foodFood storage Cleaning and waste handling НАССР Vessels hired for the primary purpose of accommodating Charterer personnel or contractors or vessels which frequently accommodate Charterer personnel, should have in place a documented Hazard Analysis and Critical Control Point (HACCP) system for food, fresh water, and hygiene control.
+Vessels hired for the primary purpose of accommodating Charterer personnel or contractors or vessels which frequently accommodate Charterer personnel, should have in place a documented Hazard Analysis and Critical Control Point (HACCP) system for food, fresh water, and hygiene control.
 The HACCP system should identify critical control points and the specific actions to be taken at those points.

-Health Management, Continued

-Potable and drinking water The Vessel Operator must have in place processes and procedures, which may be part of the vessel's planned maintenance system, which ensures a safe fresh water supply.
+Potable and drinking water

+The Vessel Operator must have in place processes and procedures, which may be part of the vessel's planned maintenance system, which ensures a safe fresh water supply.
 Where applicable this also applies to vessels engaged in the supply of potable water to the Terminal.
 Potable water tanks must be solely dedicated to carriage of fresh water.